tableau-mkt/sapi/README.md

 #### store/retriecve SAPI data

-SAPI data is typically stored using the custom content entity provided in the submodule "sapi_data"  You can interact with this data using any entity applications such as views.
+SAPI data is typically stored using the custom content entity provided in the submodule "sapi_data".
+You can interact with this data using any entity applications such as views.

 ## TO join us